gskorupa/SignomixCPP/README.md

 # SignomixCPP
 Signomix client C++ library for connect your device with https://signomix.com/ via HTTP protocol.
 The only dependency are libcurl and libb64.
 So you must install it on your device.
-This is header-only, so just add include it to your project and add **-lcurl** and **-lb64** flags to your build system.
+This is header-only **signomix.hpp**, so just add include it to your project and add **-lcurl** and **-lb64** flags to your build system.
 Library supports POST and GET methods.
-**For that moment only POST is supported!**

 ### Installation of libcurl and libb64
 For Linux